 June 24 – 26, 2011

-Every city in the Philippines is likely to have a street named after our national hero Jose Rizal.
-Dumaguete is no exception, but its acacia-lined Rizal Boulevard is in a league of its own.
-With due respect to our hero, locals often drop the name Rizal.
-The street and promenade along Tañon Strait can stand on its own merit as, simply, the Boulevard.
+It dawned on me that every city in the Philippines most likely had a street named after our national hero Jose Rizal.
+Dumaguete certainly was no exception, but its acacia-lined Rizal Boulevard was in a league of its own.
+With due respect to our hero, locals would often drop the name Rizal.
+The street and promenade along Tañon Strait could stand on its own merit as, simply, the Boulevard.

-Like the Boulevard, I was also named after Rizal for the mere fact that we share birthdays.
-On this particular birthday, I couldn’t pass up the chance to celebrate it on the most famous street named after him, thanks to my friend Ki who invited me and my mother to Dumaguete.
-My siblings also joined in the fun.
+Like the Boulevard, I was also named after Rizal with whom I shared birthdays.
+On this particular birthday, I couldn’t pass up the chance to celebrate it on the most famous street named after him, thanks to honorary Tanjay native Ki who invited me and my mother to Dumaguete.
+My siblings jumped in and joined the fun.
 “Why not travel,” a sign at the Boulevard concurred.

-What better place to stay than on the Boulevard itself.
+What could be a better place to stay than by the Boulevard itself?
 Bethel Guest House, bookending the Boulevard with Silliman University, was a convenient starting point for a stroll on this scenic seaside.

 This trip, out of all I had taken, was unkabogable (apologies to my foreign readers, the term is untranslatable).
 I wondered if Rizal derived some measure of pleasure and comfort, as I had on our birthday, when the ship that would take him to his exile allegedly made a stop at Dumaguete in 1892.